So it started with my kitchen light.

-So it started with my kitchen light.
 Specifically, it started with me standing in the dark at 11pm holding a bag of groceries in both hands, trying to nudge the light switch on with my elbow, knocking a glass off the counter, and just standing there in the dark thinking — okay, there has to be a better way.

 Turns out I was at least partially wrong about that.

 I didn’t go all-in right away.
-First I bought one Kasa Smart dimmer switch — the KS220 — just to see if I’d even like it.
-I figured if it frustrated me I’d lost like $25 and not much else.
-The idea was simple: replace my kitchen light switch, connect it to my phone, and maybe set a schedule so it came on before I got home from work.
+First I bought one Kasa Smart dimmer switch — the KS220 — just to see if I’d even like home automation light switches in practice.
+If it frustrated me, I’d lost $25 and not much else.
+The idea was simple: replace my kitchen light switch, connect it to my phone, set a schedule so it came on before I got home from work.

-Once I had the power properly off and went through the actual wiring, the Kasa switch wasn’t that complicated.
-There’s a neutral wire requirement on most home automation light switches, which this part actually confused me — my older house has some switches that don’t have a neutral wire in the box, and the KS220 specifically needs one.
-A couple of my switch locations just weren’t going to work without some electrical rewiring, which I didn’t want to touch.
+Once I had the power properly off and went through the actual wiring, the Kasa switch wasn’t complicated.
+But here’s something that tripped me up — most home automation light switches require a neutral wire, and my older house has some switch locations that don’t have one in the box.
+The KS220 specifically needs a neutral wire.
+A couple of my switch locations just weren’t going to work without electrical rewiring I didn’t want to touch.
 So I could only put smart switches in certain spots.
-That was frustrating to discover after I’d already bought two more switches assuming they’d all work.

-After the Kasa proved itself, I got more ambitious.
-Over the next couple of months I added a few more home automation light switches from different brands because I didn’t fully think through the whole “ecosystem” thing at the start.
-This was mistake number two.
-I ended up with Kasa switches in the kitchen, a Lutron Caseta in the living room (my landlord friend recommended it and the app is genuinely nicer), and a Leviton Decora in the bedroom because it was on sale at Home Depot and I impulse bought it.
+I ended up with Kasa switches in the kitchen, a Lutron Caseta in the living room, and a Leviton Decora in the bedroom because it was on sale at Home Depot and I impulse bought it.

 Three apps.
 Three different setups.
 Three different behaviors when my wifi hiccupped.